What is the impact of climate change on poverty?

 In recent decades, poverty in the world has decreased very significantly.
 Never before in the history of mankind have the living conditions of the world's poorest people improved so strongly and so quickly.
 For example, global child mortality has halved, the proportion of malnourished children has fallen by a third, and the proportion of children not attending school has halved in the last thirty years.

-Dina Pomeranz's research focuses on public policies in developing countries, in particular in the areas of taxation, public procurement, firm development and the environment.
-Prior to joining the University of Zurich, she was an assistant professor at Harvard Business School, where she taught entrepreneurship for MBA students, and a Post-Doctoral Fellow at MIT's Poverty Action Lab.
+Her research focuses on public policies in developing countries, in particular in the areas of taxation, public procurement, firm development and the environment.

-She is an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR) and a member of the International Growth Centre (IGC).
-In 2018, she was elected to the Council of the European Economic Association (EEA), and in 2020 to the Board of Management of the International Institute of Public Finance (IIPF).
-She is a co-founder of the Graduate Applications International Network (GAIN), which supports prospective students from Africa in applying for graduate school in economics and related fields.
+She currently serves on the Board of Management of the International Institute of Public Finance (IIPF) and previously the Council of the European Economic Association (EEA), She is an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR).
+In 2022, she was awarded the prize for innovation in teaching for the Graduate Applications International Network (GAIN), which supports prospective students from Africa in applying for graduate school in economics and related fields.
+In 2018, she received the Excellence Prize in Applied Development Research from the German Economics Association.

-Dina Pomeranz's research focuses on public policies in developing countries, in particular in the areas of taxation, public procurement, firm development and the environment.
-Prior to joining the University of Zurich, she was an assistant professor at Harvard Business School, where she taught entrepreneurship for MBA students, and a Post-Doctoral Fellow at MIT's Poverty Action Lab.
+Her research focuses on public policies in developing countries, in particular in the areas of taxation, public procurement, firm development and the environment.

-She is an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR) and a member of the International Growth Centre (IGC).
-In 2018, she was elected to the Council of the European Economic Association (EEA), and in 2020 to the Board of Management of the International Institute of Public Finance (IIPF).
-She is a co-founder of the Graduate Applications International Network (GAIN), which supports prospective students from Africa in applying for graduate school in economics and related fields.
+She currently serves on the Board of Management of the International Institute of Public Finance (IIPF) and previously the Council of the European Economic Association (EEA), She is an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR).
+In 2022, she was awarded the prize for innovation in teaching for the Graduate Applications International Network (GAIN), which supports prospective students from Africa in applying for graduate school in economics and related fields.
+In 2018, she received the Excellence Prize in Applied Development Research from the German Economics Association.